 If a person claims asylum, immigration officers grant, immigration bail, to enable the applicant to live in the community, subject to conditions, whilst the claim is considered.
 It is not an immigration status and therefore there are no rights attached to the admission.
 It is analogous to release from detention on licence.
 Detention at a port is limited to relatively short periods (less than 24 hours).
 Short-term holding facilities (STHF) at ports are not subject to the usual rules, which govern immigration detention, but are inspected by the government’s Prison Inspectorate.

 The UK also operates juxtaposed controls in France and Belgium.
 In the control zones in France and Belgium, no asylum claim can be made to UK authorities, and the acknowledged purpose of these agreements with France and Belgium was to stop people travelling to the UK to claim asylum.
 This was reiterated by the statement from the Home Secretary following talks between the leaders of France and the UK on 18 January 2018.
-Of the 12,032 people turned back in control zones in 2021, it is not known how many wished to claim asylum.
+Of the 8,843 people turned back in control zones in the first nine months of 2022, it is not known how many wished to claim asylum.
 There is little or no information about any attempted claims, and whether those who attempt to claim are referred to the authorities of the state of departure, as the regulations require.

 During an investigation by the Children’s Commissioner for England in 2012, Home Office officials disclosed the ‘Gentleman’s Agreement’.
 This operates in relation to people intercepted on landing in the UK who are considered to have made an illegal entry and who do not say that they wish to claim asylum.
 The agreement is between the UK and France and obliges France to accept the return of such passengers if this can be effected within 24 hours.
 Returns under the Gentleman’s Agreement are carried out without a formal refusal of leave to enter.
 Following the Commissioner’s discovery that this was being applied to young people, the practice was stopped in relation to acknowledged children.
 This agreement still applies to adults and those who appear to be adults.
 The 2003 Le Touquet Treaty, which is still applicable, states that anyone claiming asylum at the juxtaposed controls will be dealt with by the French authorities.